 I didn’t want to wait for the replacement poppets, though I could have.
 The BrewDroid has a “storage” mode, which cools the beer wort until ready to keg, then can warm it up again to the proper kegging temperature.

 With only 2 of the poppets, I could fill one keg of beer, and decided to bottle the rest.
-This will allow me to compare bottled vs. kegged, as well as providing beer that I can give to family and friends for their opinion as well.
+This allows me to compare bottled vs. kegged, as well as providing beer that I can give to family and friends for their opinion as well.

-Conclusion: This is a really good product and I’m excited to be brewing again.
+Conclusion: This is a wonderful product, and I’m excited to be brewing again.
 I’ll be choosing some more BrewPrints (from a selection of 45+) to try.
-As long as the beer is really good, I’ll be happy, even though the “walled garden” is counter to what I’ve done for years as a home brewer.Promised Review By Kim M
+As long as the beer is perfect, I’ll be happy, even though the “walled garden” is counter to what I’ve done for years as a home brewer.Promised Review By Kim M